Z-knotted triangulations of surfaces: Zigzags in triangulations

+We describe some elementary properties of zigzags in triangulations (which also hold for other maps).

-Let $M$ be a connected closed $2$-dimensional surface (not necessarily orientable).
-Consider a connected simple finite graph $\Gamma$ embedded in $M$ such that every vertex of this graph is a point on $M$, every edge is homeomorphic to a closed segment in ${\mathbb R}$ and any two edges are disjoint or intersecting in a vertex.
-Then $M\setminus \Gamma$ is the disjoint union of connected open subsets $U_{1},\dots, U_{m}$.
-The closures $\overline{U}_{1},\dots, \overline{U}_{m}$ are called {\it faces} of $\Gamma$.
-We will always suppose that this is a {\it closed $2$-cell embedding}, i.e. every face is homeomorphic to a closed $2$-dimensional disc.
-In addition, we require that the following conditions hold: \begin{enumerate} \item[(E1)] every edge is contained in precisely two distinct faces, \item[(E2)] the intersection of two distinct faces is an edge or a vertex or empty. \end{enumerate} Two distinct edges are called {\it adjacent} if they have a common vertex and there is a face containing them.
+Let $M$ be a connected closed $2$-dimensional surface (not necessarily orientable) and let $\Gamma$ be a triangulation of $M$, i.e. a $2$-cell embedding of a connected simple finite graph in $M$ whose faces are triangles \cite[Section 3.1]{MT-book}.
+The following properties are immediately consequences of the definition: (1) every edge is contained in precisely two distinct faces, (2) the intersection of two distinct faces is an edge or a vertex or empty.

+Two distinct edges are called {\it adjacent} if there is a face containing them.
+Since every face is a triangle, any two adjacent edges have a common vertex.
 Two faces are said to be {\it adjacent} if their intersection is an edge.